-Evaluation Data Sources: Richland Middle School will experience gains in STAAR 2024 scores so that we can begin to walk away from targeted problem areas as outlined by the state and federal government.
-This will be an ongoing effort for Richland Middle School beginning in the 2024 school year.
+Evaluation Data Sources: Richland Middle School will experience gains in STAAR 2025 scores so that we can begin to walk away from targeted problem areas as outlined by the state and federal government.
+This will be an ongoing effort for Richland Middle School beginning in the 2025 school year.

-Strategy 1 Details Reviews Formative Nov Jan Mar Strategy 1: Continue to strengthen Tier 1 classroom instruction through professional development, supplemental Formative Summative Strategy 1: Continue to strengthen Tier 1 classroom instruction through professional development, supplemental instructional resources and supplemental technology hardware and software.
+Strategy 1: Continue to strengthen Tier 1 classroom instruction through professional development, supplemental instructional resources and supplemental technology hardware and software.

 Actions: Utilize multiple funding sources to pay for professional development, instructional resources and technology to be used in Tier I instruction.

-Staff Responsible for Monitoring: Administrators Instructional Coach MTSS Specialist Teachers Title I: 2.4, 2.5 - TEA Priorities: Build a foundation of reading and math, Improve low-performing schools I Mar June - ESF Levers: Lever 5: Effective Instruction - Targeted Support Strategy - Additional Targeted Support Strategy Problem Statements: Student Learning 2 Funding Sources: Instructional Resources - 211 - Title I - \$20,000, Professional Development - 211 - Title I - \$10,188
+Staff Responsible for Monitoring: Administrators

+- TEA Priorities:

+Build a foundation of reading and math, Improve low-performing schools

+Funding Sources: Professional Development - 211 - Title I - \$26,827

-Strategy 2 Details Rev iews Strategy 2: Utilize all summative and district data in PDSA processes within core classrooms to drive student achievement Formative Summative on state objectives.
-Nov Jan Mar June Actions: 1.)
+Strategy 2: Utilize all summative and district data in PDSA processes within core classrooms to drive student achievement on state objectives.

+Actions: 1.)
 All formative and summative assessments will be utilized as data for PDSA discussions in the classroom both as a whole class and individually to determine student areas of needed growth.

-35% 2.)
-Remediation plans will be created by the teacher and student to shore up gaps via HB1416.
-3.)
-Administration will have individual data discussions with core teachers by 10/27/2023.
-4.)
-Instructional Coach/MTSS Specialist will provide continuous support for all core subjects through the school year during PLC's.
+- 2.)
+Remediation plans will be created by the teacher and student to shore up gaps via HB1416. - 3.)
+Administration will have individual data discussions with core teachers by 08/21/2024. - 4.)
+Instructional Facilitators will provide continuous support for all core subjects through the school year during PLC's.

 This is a fully funded district initiative.

+Staff Responsible for Monitoring: Core content teachers

+Administration

+Secondary Core content coordinators

+Instructional Facilitators

-Staff Responsible for Monitoring: Core content teachers Administration Secondary Core content accordinators Secondary Core content coordinators Academic Coach TEA Priorities: Build a foundation of reading and math, Improve low-performing schools Problem Statements: Student Learning 2 Funding Sources: Instructional Coach - 255 - Title II, Campus Personnel - 199 - General Funds: SCE - \$341,489
+Build a foundation of reading and math, Improve low-performing schools

+Funding Sources: SCE Campus Personnel - 199 - General Funds: SCE - \$448,768

-Strategy 3 Details Rev views Strategy 3: Use BOY, MOY and EOY Screeners, and Progress Monitor Screeners, CBA's, State Interim tests in the spring Formative Summative of 2024 and prior year STAAR scores in all core classes to create remediation watch lists.
+Strategy 3: Use BOY, MOY and EOY Screeners, and Progress Monitor Screeners, CBA's, State Interim tests in the spring of 2025 and prior year STAAR scores in all core classes to create remediation watch lists.

 Actions: 1.)
 Remediation watch lists will be updated each nine weeks by the core teachers.

-2.)
-Teachers will create specific mandatory tutorials for students on watch lists and will track student work and progress on a campus document.
-Nov 35% Jan Mar June 3.)
-Admin and academic coach will monitor watch list document and support teachers as necessary.
-Staff Responsible for Monitoring: Core content teachers Administration Instructional coach MTSS Specialist TEA Priorities: Build a foundation of reading and math, Improve low-performing schools - ESF Levers: Lever 5: Effective Instruction - Targeted Support Strategy - Additional Targeted Support Strategy Problem Statements: Student Learning 2 Funding Sources: Instructional Coach - 255 - Title II
+- 2.)
+Teachers will create specific mandatory tutorials for students on watch lists and will track student work and progress on a campus document. - 3.)
+Admin and Instructional Facilitators will monitor watch list document and support teachers as necessary.

+Staff Responsible for Monitoring: Core content teachers

+Build a foundation of reading and math, Improve low-performing schools

-Reviews Strategy 4: Social Studies department will provide rigorous STAAR 2.0 aligned questions in order to increase each 8th Formative Summative grade and Social Studies student's familiarity with the STAAR 2.0 test.
+Strategy 4: Social Studies department will provide rigorous STAAR 2.0 aligned questions in order to increase each 8th grade and Social Studies student's familiarity with the STAAR 2.0 test.
 This is an ongoing district provided initiative.

-Nov Jan Mar June Actions: 1.)
+Actions: 1.)
 Classroom observations, feedback, and resources will be shared with the Social Studies team in the areas of active engagement, vocabulary best practices, and instructional alignment.

-35% 2.)
-Campus leadership will partner with the content coordinator to provide the Social Studies PLC with professional learning and support around active vocabulary strategies and document analysis strategies, as well as assessment design and utilizing results to drive instruction.
-3.)
+- 2.)
+Campus leadership will partner with the content coordinator to provide the Social Studies PLC with professional learning and support around active vocabulary strategies and document analysis strategies, as well as assessment design and utilizing results to drive instruction. - 3.)
 Social Studies teachers will receive training and support for the creation of STAAR 2.0 new item types, as well as the use of local item banks.
-STAAR 2.0 professional learning will include a focus on how to align Social Studies process skills to the cognitive requirements of STAAR 2.0.
-4.)
-Campus leadership will partner with the content coordinator to monitor student progress through Social Studies common assessments, CBAs, and interim assessments, and facilitate PLC data meetings to discuss instructional implications of data.
-5.)
+STAAR 2.0 professional learning will include a focus on how to align Social Studies process skills to the cognitive requirements of STAAR 2.0. - 4.)
+Campus leadership will partner with the content coordinator to monitor student progress through Social Studies common assessments, CBAs, and interim assessments, and facilitate PLC data meetings to discuss instructional implications of data. - 5.)
 Campus leadership will monitor and communicate support needs for Social Studies teachers new to Birdville ISD and/or the content and curriculum.

-Staff Responsible for Monitoring: Social Studies PLC Administration Instructional Coach MTSS Specialist Title I: 2.4 - TEA Priorities: Improve low-performing schools Problem Statements: Demographics 1 - Student Learning 2
+Staff Responsible for Monitoring: Social Studies PLC

+- TEA Priorities:

+Improve low-performing schools